MicrosoftDocs/sql-docs/azure-sql/database/manage-data-after-migrating-to-database.md

 Your approach towards troubleshooting performance issues can significantly benefit by using intelligent features such as [Query Performance Insight(QPI)](query-performance-insight-use.md) and [Database Advisor](database-advisor-implement-performance-recommendations.md) in conjunction and so the difference in methodology differs in that respect – you no longer need to do the manual work of grinding out the essential details that might help you troubleshoot the issue at hand.
 The platform does the hard work for you.
 One example of that is QPI.
 With QPI, you can drill all the way down to the query level and look at the historical trends and figure out when exactly the query regressed.
 The Database Advisor gives you recommendations on things that might help you improve your overall performance in general like - missing indexes, dropping indexes, parameterizing your queries etc.

-With performance troubleshooting, it is important to identify whether it is just the application or the database backing it, that's impacting your application performance.
+With performance troubleshooting, it's important to identify whether it's just the application or the database backing it, that's impacting your application performance.
 Often the performance problem lies in the application layer.
 It could be the architecture or the data access pattern.
 For example, consider you have a chatty application that is sensitive to network latency.
 In this case, your application suffers because there would be many short requests going back and forth ("chatty") between the application and the server and on a congested network, these roundtrips add up fast.
 To improve the performance in this case, you can use [Batch Queries](performance-guidance.md#batch-queries).
 Using batches helps you tremendously because now your requests get processed in a batch; thus, helping you cut down on the roundtrip latency and improve your application performance.

 Additionally, if you notice a degradation in the overall performance of your database, you can monitor the [sys.dm_db_resource_stats](/sql/relational-databases/system-dynamic-management-views/sys-dm-db-resource-stats-azure-sql-database) and [sys.resource_stats](/sql/relational-databases/system-catalog-views/sys-resource-stats-azure-sql-database) dynamic management views in order to understand CPU, IO, and memory consumption.
 Your performance maybe impacted because your database is starved of resources.
 It could be that you may need to change the compute size and/or service tier based on the growing and shrinking workload demands.